Written by NOAA National Centers for Environmental Information

 Seas around the world have risen an average of nearly 3 inches (8 centimeters) since 1992, with some locations rising more than 9 inches (25 centimeters) due to natural variation, according to the latest satellite measurements from NASA and its partners.
 An intensive research effort now underway, aided by NASA observations and analysis, points to an unavoidable rise of several feet in the future.

+The question scientists are grappling with is how quickly will seas rise?
 "Given what we know now about how the ocean expands as it warms and how ice sheets and glaciers are adding water to the seas, it's pretty certain we are locked into at least 3 feet [0.9 meter] of sea level rise, and probably more," said Steve Nerem of the University of Colorado, Boulder, and lead of the Sea Level Change Team.
 "But we don't know whether it will happen within a century or somewhat longer."